 Yes, participant incentives are an allowable expense provided that the incentives have been reviewed and approved by the IRB.
 Records must be kept in accordance with the approved IRB protocol.
 If you have questions about whether an anticipated expense is allowable under this award program, please contact firstname.lastname@example.org.

-Under limited circumstances, OUR Supply Awards may be used to cover service expenses.
-These requests require clear justification, including an explanation of why external assistance is required (e.g., translation services are required because the student does not have the requisite skills in the language).
+Under very limited circumstances, OUR Supply Awards may be used to cover service expenses.
+These requests require clear justification, including an explanation of why external assistance is required and why the student cannot develop the requisite skills (e.g., translation services are required because the student does not have the requisite level of mastery of the language).
+Services such as transcription, web design, figure preparation, and editing/production are unlikely to be covered by this program.
 All requests must also comply with the University’s Purchasing policies and procedures.
 If you have questions about whether an anticipated expense is allowable under this award program, please contact email@example.com.